 Hearing the rich, colourful sound of an orchestra in tune is a brilliant reward for all the hours of individual hard work that goes into your tuition and learning to play the violin.

 This is why many music teachers recommend that their students, even beginners, to enrol in ensembles, bands and symphony orchestras where they can play their instrument as a different form of group practice.

 You will be able to find suitable ensembles to join at your local school of music or community music centres, where you can study the violin as well as learning about other instruments including the piano, cello, flute, clarinet, saxophone, guitar, trumpet, percussion and ukulele.
 In addition, you can also take workshops in singing, improvisation, composition, classical music, jazz and get a taste of performing in concerts!

-Whether you join music classes exclusive to string instruments or even violinists alone to plat chamber music, or you enrol in a philharmonic symphony orchestra, expanding on your skills as a performer as well as a team player will help you improve your recital and sightreading skills as you learn to read music from a part, relying on the rhythm of the music on the page to guide your placement.
+Whether you join music classes exclusive to string instruments or even violinists alone to play chamber music, or you enrol in a philharmonic symphony orchestra, expanding on your skills as a performer as well as a team player will help you improve your recital and sightreading skills as you learn to read music from a part, relying on the rhythm of the music on the page to guide your placement.

-There are many benefits to playing in musical ensembles such as gaining confidence, overcoming stage-fright, joining in the local music community, gaining performance skills, learning more about other instruments and practicing an instrument with a different objective in mind.
+There are many helpful benefits to playing in musical ensembles such as gaining confidence, overcoming stage-fright, joining in the local music community, gaining performance skills, learning more about other instruments and practicing an instrument with a different objective in mind.

 The platform that connects tutors and students